omgovich/react-colorful/README.md

 ## Why react-colorful?

-Today each dependency drags more dependencies and increasing your project’s bundle size uncontrollably.
+Today each dependency drags more dependencies and increases your project’s bundle size uncontrollably.
 But size is very important for everything that intends to work in a browser.

 **react-colorful** is a simple color picker for those who care about their bundle size and client-side performance.
 It's fast and lightweight because: